? Table of Contents

 - Click Upload and Import

-Important: Column headers must match exactly (with underscores, lowercase).
+Note: Column headers must match exactly (with underscores, lowercase).
+The importer accepts 20+ column name variations from most church management systems.

 Editing or Deleting Members